 Without a label, you’ll most likely forget when you got the herbs.
 You might even forget what they are!
 Also, when it comes time to replace the herbs, your label will remind you where you got them.

-All of these things sounds simple – and they are – but how you source and handle your herbs makes a world of difference in how effective (and tasty) they’ll be.
+All of these things sound simple – and they are – but how you source and handle your herbs makes a world of difference in how effective (and tasty) they’ll be.

 The good news is not only is this a much more effective way of handling herbs, it’s also a much less expensive way.
 You’ll get much better quality for a fraction of the price you pay for inferior goods sold in supermarkets and health food stores.